 The Kamado should have an air vent at the lower part to control the air to the charcoal and an air vent at the top part to let the hot air out.

 Both vents are used to control the temperature and you can read my article on how to use vents on a charcoal grill here.

 As always you can make it as fancy as you wish.

 Digital temperature control with a small blower at the bottom to control the air and thus temperature is one of the options you have.

-Kamado grill video and what I would do different
+Kamado grill video and what I would do differently

-I have not enough experience with Kamado style grills to judge that, but the ones I have used all had the ceramic inside.
+I do have not enough experience with Kamado-style grills to judge that, but the ones I have used all had ceramic inside.
 I think it will keep the heat better retained compared to metal.